top of page

 One of the most profound effects of mountain conditions is their influence on the berries themselves:

-Smaller berries with thicker skins, thanks to lower soil moisture, higher sun exposure, and vine stress, result in greater skin-to-juice ratios.
+• Smaller berries with thicker skins, thanks to lower soil moisture, higher sun exposure, and vine stress, result in greater skin-to-juice ratios.
 The skin houses much of a grape’s color, phenolics, and tannins, giving mountain fruit intense pigment and structure.

-Wines from these grapes often show deeper color, richer dark fruit profiles, and more pronounced tannic frameworks than their valley floor counterparts.
+• Wines from these grapes often show deeper color, richer dark fruit profiles, and more pronounced tannic frameworks than their valley floor counterparts.

-These richer, more structured tannins help mountain wines age gracefully and reveal complexity over time.
+• These richer, more structured tannins help mountain wines age gracefully and reveal complexity over time.

-Perched high on Spring Mountain, Keenan Winery has been crafting estate-grown, small-lot Bordeaux-style wines since the 1970s, earning a reputation as one of Napa Valley’s pioneering mountain estates.
-Sitting at roughly 1,700 feet in elevation, Keenan’s vineyards rise above the fog line, where consistent sunlight, cooling mountain breezes, and rugged, well-drained soils create an ideal environment for slow, even ripening.
-The steep hillsides challenge the vines, forcing them to grow roots deep into the rocky terrain and naturally limiting yields.
-These conditions reward patience and precision in the vineyard.
+Perched high on Spring Mountain, Keenan Winery has been crafting estate-grown, small-lot Bordeaux-style wines since the 1970s.
+It has earned a reputation as one of Napa Valley’s pioneering mountain estates.
+Sitting at roughly 1,700 feet in elevation, Keenan’s vineyards rise above the fog line.
+Here, consistent sunlight, cooling mountain breezes, and rugged, well-drained soils create an ideal environment for slow, even ripening.

 Perched near the summit of Spring Mountain, Sherwin Family Vineyards is a boutique estate that offers a compelling expression of elevated Napa Valley terroir.
 Their hillside vineyards, defined by free-draining soils and abundant mountain sun, produce Cabernet Sauvignon of remarkable concentration, depth, and age-worthy structure.